Simspace/island/README.md

 1.  `Rec :: [t] -> (t -> *) -> *` (record)
     The classic vinyl shape, indexed by a type-level list and the Functor of your choice, usually Identity.
 Any product POAD corresponds to a Rec containing the same fields as the POAD, except each field is wrapped in the chosen Functor.
 2.  `CoRec :: [t] -> (t -> *) -> *` (co-record)
     A more recent vinyl shape, also indexed by a type-level list and a Functor.
-Any sum POAD corresponds to a CoRec containing the argument of one of the constructors, except the argument is wrapped in the chosen Functor.
+Any sum POAD corresponds to a CoRec containing the fields of one of the constructors, except the fields are wrapped in the chosen Functor.
 It can also be used to represent one of the fields of a product POAD.
-And a Rec can be used to represent all of the arguments of all the constructors of a sum POAD!
+And a Rec can be used to represent all of the fields of all the constructors of a sum POAD!
 3.  `data Tree a = Leaf a | Branch [Tree a]`
     `RecTree :: Tree t -> (t -> *) -> *` (record tree)
     This time the index is a tree of types, not a list.
 This is useful when some of your record's fields are also records, and you want to work on all the non-record fields at the leaves.
 As usual, those leaves are wrapped in the chosen Functor.
 4.  `CoRecTree :: Tree t -> (t -> *) -> *` (co-record tree)
-    You've guessed it, this is useful when some of your constructors have arguments which are also sums.
-A single leaf alternative is wrapped in the chosen Functor.
+    You've guessed it, this is useful when some of your constructors have fields which are also sums.
+A single leaf field is wrapped in the chosen Functor.
 Can also be used to represent a single leaf field in a record of records.
-And RecTree can be used to represent all the leaf alternatives of a sum of sums.
+And RecTree can be used to represent all the leaf fields of a sum of sums.
 5.  `RecTrie :: Tree t -> (Tree t -> *) -> (t -> *) -> *` (record trie)
     All the shapes up to now store their information at the leaves, but this doesn't have to be the case.
 This shape stores two different kinds of information: one for each internal node of the tree, and one for each leaf as usual.
 6.  `CoRecTrie :: Tree t -> (Tree t -> *) -> (t -> *) -> *` (co-record trie)
     Either points to an internal node, or to a leaf.
 7.  `Structured :: ? tP tS tL -> (tP -> *) -> (tS -> *) -> (tL -> *) -> *`
-    This part of the API isn't nailed down yet, but the idea is that we want to be able to talk about a record with a sum field where one of the constructors has a record argument.
+    This part of the API isn't nailed down yet, but the idea is that we want to be able to talk about a record with a sum field where one of the constructors has a record field.
 One idea here is that you might want to provide three Functors: one which says what to do with the products, one which says what to do with the sums, and one which says what to do with the leaves.
 8.  `CoStructured :: ? tP tS tL -> (tP -> *) -> (tS -> *) -> (tL -> *) -> *`
     Whatever we end up deciding for Alg, given the other shapes in this list we will probably want an instantiation in which all the products become sums and vice-versa.